 NINETT & MICHAEL

-Our goal is to breed animals there will improve the Welsh Cob breeding in Denmark.
+Our goal is to breed animals, which are an improvement of the Welsh Cobs in Denmark.

-Our ambition is that our name will go like an echo from mouth to mouth, through new happy Adlais Welsh Cobs owners.
+It is our ambition that our name will go like an echo from mouth to mouth, through happy owners of Adlais Welsh Cobs.

 Though many reading our name think it is difficult, Adlais is actually quite easy to pronounce, as it is pronounced as Atlas (a map of the earth) just

-Since back then more cobs has been bought to the stud and some has left us as well, either because they were leased for a period, they had given us a foal to retain or if they couldn’t make up for our high standards for our breed.
+Since 2004 we have bought more cobs for the stud.
+Some has left us as well, either because they were leased for a period, they had given us a foal to retain or if they couldn’t live up for our high standards.

-We like our cobs to have a good touch of pony, a good front and a good depth of body.
+We like our cobs to have a touch of pony with a good front and a good depth of body.

 OUR NEW STABLE

-At that time our stable building had been used for cattle and pigs.
+The stable of the farm had previously been used for cattle and pigs.
 The roof was very low and the windows pretty small.

-This was the first job to do, to make a nice stable for our cobs.
-As soon as we had the keys to the house we started building.
-It was a long and hard time, with sweat, tears and a lot of frustrations, there was a lot of things we had never thought should be taken into consideration.
+The first project was making a nice stable for our cobs.
+As soon as we received the keys we started building.
+It was a long and hard project, which costs sweat, tears and a lot of frustrations as there was a lot of issues, we had never thought should be taken into consideration.
 But we managed and in the late autumn of 2013 the stable was ready for our cobs.

-It’s now a stable with plenty of light and nice height to the roof.
+Adlais now have a stable with plenty of light and nice height to the ceiling.
 Our cobs

-We water them in the old manner, with buckets, it’s always good to know how much they drink.
-The stable floor to groom and wash is 13 feet wide, we have got drains so that we can wash the cobs inside. ‘
+We water them in the old manner, with buckets, as it’s always good to know how much they consume.
+The stable floor to groom and wash is 13 feet wide.

 We are very happy and pleased with our stable and the facilities in it.

-The outside surroundings are great, we have got about five hectares of grass, we have got a sandfield for wintertime and we have a massive forest as a neighbor with lots for ridingpaths.
+The outside surroundings are great, we have about 12-13 acres of grass fields, with a sandfield for wintertime.
+For riding we have a massive forest as our neighbour, with several good paths.